 UOW researchers play a leading role in this Australian Research Council (ARC) Special Research Initiative in Excellence in Antarctic Science project.

-UOW’s Senior Professor Sharon Robinson is Deputy-Director (Science Implementation) and climate scientist Associate Professor Helen McGregor co-leads the climate theme.
+UOW’s Distinguished Professor Sharon Robinson is Deputy-Director (Science Implementation) and climate scientist Professor Helen McGregor co-leads the climate theme.
 Statisticians Distinguished Professor Noel Cressie and Dr Andrew Zammit-Mangion contribute vital climate modelling, allowing SAEF to statistically downscale from climate models to smaller, more biologically appropriate scales.

 Senior Professor Pascal Perez and Dr Johan Barthelemy use smart sensing technologies to remotely monitor Antarctic ecosystems.
-Distinguished Prof Stuart Kaye is SAEF's expert on environmental law and Antarctic policy.
+Distinguished Professor Stuart Kaye is SAEF's expert on environmental law and Antarctic policy.

 Theme 1 Leadership Mentee

 Chief Investigator Agent based Modelling

 Andrew Zammit-Mangion (Senior Lecturer, ARC DECRA Fellow)

 Australian Nuclear Science and Technology Organisation/ANSTO Node Lead

 Australian Nuclear Science and Technology Organisation/Partner Investigator Climate